Employee Benefits in South Africa

-Get a complete guide to employee benefits in South Africa, from statutory benefits including maternity leave and overtime pay to fringe benefits such as medical aid, that you can offer to set you apart as an employer.
+Get a complete guide to employee benefits in South Africa, from mandatory benefits such as Paid Time Off (PTO), Maternity Leave, and Unemployment Insurance Fund (UIF), to supplemental employee benefits such as Health Insurance and 13th Month Bonus, that you can offer to set you apart.

 Milani Notshe